nasa/Common-Metadata-Repository/README.md

 The CMR is a system consisting of many services.
 The services can run individually or in a single process.
 Running in a single process makes local development easier because it avoids having to start many different processes.
-The dev-system project allows the CMR to run from a single REPL or Jar file.
-If you're developing a client against the CMR you can build and run the entire CMR with no external dependencies from this Jar file and use that instance for local testing.
+The `dev-system` project allows the CMR to run from a single REPL or JAR file.
+If you are developing a client against the CMR you can build and run the entire CMR with no external dependencies from this JAR file and use that instance for local testing.
 The sections below contain instructions for running the CMR as a single process or as many processes.